Skip to main content

 How to Use This Course

-• Step 1 – Foundations first: Complete SQL Foundations → Database Design → Transactions & Concurrency before touching performance or internals.
+• Step 1 — Foundations first: Complete SQL Foundations, Database Design, and Transactions & Concurrency before touching performance or internals.
+These three modules build the mental model that everything else depends on.
+Skipping them is like trying to debug a distributed system without understanding networking.

 • Step 5 — Interview & OSS: Use the Interview Prep, Source Code, and Contributing modules in the last 2-3 weeks to polish your narrative and ship at least one small contribution (docs patch, bug report, or extension experiment).